Code-Institute-Submissions/DentalCare/README.md

 ### Bugs

-1. Significant white space found beneath footer when viewing on iPad Project
+1. Significant white space found beneath footer when viewing on iPad Project.
-- Media query added in CSS specifically for iPad Pro resolutions to attached the footer with an absolute position to the bottom of each page.
+    1. Media query added in CSS specifically for the iPad Pro portrait resolution to attach the footer with an absolute position to the bottom of each page.

+2. Footer was overlapping body content when viewed at responsive resolutions in Chrome.
+    1. Added media query for desktop resolutions starting at 1024 pixels.

 ## Deployment